If you’re looking to use CBD as a way to help your best friend, then you’ll LOVE this guide.

-You’ll need a cup of peanut butter, 32 ounces of vanilla yogurt and CBD oil (check the dosage guidelines in the infographic).
+You’ll need a cup of peanut butter (xylitol-free), 32 ounces of greek yogurt and CBD oil (check the dosage guidelines in the chapter below).

 Melt the peanut butter and mix it with the yogurt and CBD oil.
-Divide the mixture into cupcake molds or papers and put it in the freezer.
-Once cooled off, treats are ready for your dog to enjoy.
+Divide the mixture into cupcake molds or papers and put them in the freezer.
+Once cooled off, the treats are ready for your dog to enjoy.

 Simple as that!

-If your dog is not feeling the treats, you can try just dropping CBD oil onto its gums.
-Also, there are CBD dog tinctures that are not as potent as the oil, so you can put it directly into your dog’s mouth or add it to the meal as well.
+If your dog is not interested in CBD treats, you can try simply dropping CBD oil onto his gums.
+Also, there are CBD dog tinctures that are not as potent as the oil – you can put them directly into your dog’s mouth or add it to his meal

 For external use, the best results are accomplished with topicals, which can be applied directly to painful joints or irritated skin.